rakudo/rakudo/LHF.markdown

 new possible performance.

 ## Basic string methods in Cool.pm
 See examples already there.
-Should be easy to add .uc, .lc, .bytes...
+Should be easy to add .bytes, .ord, ...

 ## More basic math ops
 See t/00-parrot/02-op-math.t and operators.pm.
 Add enough to make that